threefoldfoundation/www_threefold_io/content/blog/2021/12/post-7/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: [Foundation, cloud, technology]
   tags: [threefold_grid, community, farming, interview, update]

 extra:
   subtitle: "The UNIQUE Post 1 subtitle" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
   authorImg: images/people/hannah_cordes.jpg
-  imgPath: images/blog/tf_chain.png

 ---

 The [third release](https://forum.threefold.io/t/what-is-new-in-tfgrid-3-0/1133/1) of the [ThreeFold Grid](https://library.threefold.me/info/threefold#/technology/threefold__threefold_grid) represents a major step in the decentralization of the People’s Internet with the [Smart Contract for IT](https://library.threefold.me/info/threefold#/technology/threefold__smartcontract_tfgrid3) coming to life on the ThreeFold Blockchain (aka “TF Chain”).
 Built on the Substrate framework, TF Chain represents the layer-0 for all current and future technologies to provision decentralized Internet capacity.

 <br/>